 Fig. 11.2 Development of an ordered state.
-The recurrent net consists of 20 units which can take values of 1 or -1.
+The recurrent net consists of 20 units which are arranged along a line.
+The units can take values of 1 or -1.
 Only the signs are shown.
 The first line shows an arbitrary starting state.
 During the four subsequent time steps (iteration cycles t2 - t5) the net finds a stable state.
 Positive output values are clustered at the left and negative values at the right.
 For another starting situation the final state may show the cluster of positive values on the right side